What could my punishment be?

 - Most criminal motor vehicle offenses

 To find out whether your charge is a misdemeanor or a felony, look at the charging document and find the statutory cite for the crime.
 For example, it should include words "General Laws, chapter" or the initials G.L. c. and the word "section" or the symbol for section, §.
 Use that citation to find the crime in the Master Crime List.
 The list will include the citation for the crime that you found on your document, the title of the crime, and then a column called “Penalty,” which will tell you if the crime is a misdemeanor or felony.
-You can also find the law itself online or at the law library, then read the punishment to determine if it's a felony or misdemeanor.
+You can also find the law itself online or at a law library, then read the punishment to determine if it's a felony or misdemeanor.

 What happens if my case isn't resolved at arraignment?

-The next date usually scheduled is a pre-trial conference date.
+The next date scheduled is usually a pre-trial conference date.
 You must appear in court on that date.

 What should I do before I leave court?